Nevenall/ghosting-the-edge/02 The Usual Suspects.md

 #### Pilot and the Four Actions

-{{Overcome Obstacle}}—Navigate difficult terrain or perform exceptional maneuvers.
+{{overcome}}—Navigate difficult terrain or perform exceptional maneuvers.

-{{Create Advantage}}—Put yourself in prime position or to put a foe in a bad position.
+{{create}}—Put yourself in prime position or to put a foe in a bad position.

-{{Attack}}—Pilot is not normally used for attacks, unless you are ramming a target with your vehicle.
+{{attack}}—Pilot is not normally used for attacks, unless you are ramming a target with your vehicle.
 In which case both you, your target, and your vehicle take the same amount of stress.

-{{Defend}}—Avoid attacks and advantages that target your vehicle.
+{{defend}}—Avoid attacks and advantages that target your vehicle.

 #### Example Stunts

 **Getaway Driver**—+2 to Pilot a ground vehicle when you're being chased.

-**Stunt Pilot**—+2 to {{Create Advantage}} with Pilot if you are performing an acrobatic maneuver.
+**Stunt Pilot**—+2 to {{create}} with Pilot if you are performing an acrobatic maneuver.

-**Hot Pickup**—+2 to {{Defend}} when you are piloting into a hostile situation for a pick up or drop off.
+**Hot Pickup**—+2 to {{defend}} when you are piloting into a hostile situation for a pick up or drop off.

 **Enhanced Drone Control Rig**—Your top of the line cyberware provides a strong and security signal for remotely interface piloting drones.
 You get +1 to pilot drones you are interfaced with.